microsoft/vscode-wiki/Working-Copies.md

 **Note:** section is TBD and work in progress

 Stored working copies are a variant of working copies that have a known representation on disk.
 For example, working copies of notebooks all provide a `resource` that denotes to the location of a file on disk.
-If you have working copies like that, you can provide a stored working copy to benefit from even more capabilities, such as fail save file writing/reading and automated backup handling.
+We introduced stored working copies to allow for even more reuse of text file editor working copy behaviour with other providers.
+This includes:
+* fail save read/write from/to disk
+* ...